 Lantana Toxic Components

-All parts of L. camara are considered to be toxic, with the red-flowered forms being the most dangerous.
-L. camara contains pentacyclic triterpenoids which are damaging to the liver when ingested by birds.
-L. camara also causes photosensitization through cholestasis, effectively preventing the elimination of phylloerythrin through the bile, and thereby causing photosensitization.
+All parts of lantana are considered to be toxic, with the red-flowered forms being the most dangerous.
+Lantana contains pentacyclic triterpenoids which are damaging to the liver when ingested.
+This plant also causes photosensitization through cholestasis, effectively preventing the elimination of phylloerythrin through the bile, and thereby causing photosensitization.

 Signs of Lantana Poisoning

-Early symptoms of poisoning by L. camara include depression, loss of appetite, increased thirst, and constipation.
+Early signs of poisoning by include depression, loss of appetite, increased thirst, and constipation.
 Photosensitivity is usually followed by death, typically occurring 1–4 weeks after the appearance of symptoms.
 Death is ultimately caused by liver insufficiency, kidney failure and possibly myocardial damage.

 - loss of appetite